ValidMind for model validation 3 — Developing a potential challenger model

 ✅ Minimum F1 Score Logreg Champion

 The MinimumF1Score:logreg_champion test evaluates whether the model's F1 score on the validation set meets or exceeds a predefined minimum threshold, ensuring balanced performance between precision and recall.
 The results table presents the observed F1 score, the minimum threshold for passing, and the pass/fail outcome.
-The model achieved an F1 score of 0.6248, compared against a threshold of 0.5, with the test outcome marked as "Pass".
+The observed F1 score is 0.6424, with a threshold set at 0.5, and the test outcome is marked as "Pass".

 Key insights:

-• F1 score exceeds minimum threshold: The model's F1 score of 0.6248 is above the required threshold of 0.5, indicating balanced performance between precision and recall on the validation set.
+• F1 score exceeds minimum threshold: The model achieved an F1 score of 0.6424, which is above the required threshold of 0.5.

-The results indicate that the model demonstrates balanced classification performance on the validation set, with the F1 score surpassing the established minimum threshold.
-The test outcome confirms that the model meets the predefined standard for F1-based performance.
+The results indicate that the model demonstrates balanced precision and recall performance on the validation set, surpassing the established minimum F1 score requirement.
+The observed F1 score provides evidence of effective classification capability under the current validation conditions.

 Tables